How-tos and FAQs

 Hire a freelancer

-Familiarize yourself with the relevant policies related to hiring outside contractors: University Contract Signature Policy and Procedures and Direct Payments Procedures.
-The purpose of them is to outline the compensation thresholds for needing to issue a request for proposals (RFPs) and who is the authorized signator for university contracts in your area.
+Communications and Marketing professionals should familiarize themselves with the relevant policies related to hiring outside contractors: University Contract Signature Policy and Procedures and Direct Payments Procedures.
+The purpose of them is to outline the compensation thresholds for needing to issue a request for proposals (RFPs) and who is the authorized signator for university contracts in their areas.
 For questions, contact Procurement at procurement@vt.edu.

 Consult the Resource Network Guide for contractors and agencies that have been identified and vetted vendors in a variety of specialties and secured competitively negotiated university contracts for high-quality creative services.
 These contracts are available through HokieMart.
 This list of authorized contractors and agencies is not exhaustive, and more can be found on the Procurement website.